 Writing and performing for over twenty years, Kevin Connolly has carved out his own way of writing American songs and earned a reputation as a passionate performer.
 Connolly has toured extensively in the U.S. and Europe while maintaining a strong presence and tie to his New England roots.
 Working the college and coffeehouse circuit solo, Kevin has also played major festivals including Newport Folk, SXSW, Kerrville Folk and Bumbershoot.
 He has opened up for a long list of notable artists including Indigo Girls, Huey Lewis, Todd Rundgren and Joan Osborne.
 Kevin’s songs have also appeared on network television shows and in major motions pictures as well as independent films.

 Raised on Boston’s South Shore, Kevin comes from a musical family with composer/brother Jim Connolly, a fixture of the West Coast “New Music” scene.
 Early influences like John Prine, Tom Waits and Bob Dylan remain inspirations and guiding forces.
 Writing descriptive songs that capture something about regular life in America today has been a running theme and preoccupation.

 MOST RECENT CD 'ICE FISHING' EXPLAINED

-The winter of 2014/2015 was one of the worst ever in Boston.
+The winters was in Boston can be brutal.
 Huge snow drifts and unpredictable storms left school children stranded, power lines cut, and a couple of brothers heading out on a dangerous mission called 'Ice Fishing.'